FTIR Fourier Transform Infrared Spectrophotometer and Microscopy

 - Analysis of a gaseous samples using a gas cell for headspace analysis or environmental monitoring.

-- FTIR analysis of unknown solvents, cleaning agents and detergents combined with GCMS.
+- FTIR analysis of unknown solvents, cleaning agents and detergents combined with GC-MS.

 - Temperature dependent study of materials using the heated stage accessory.